 As a Catholic school, we encourage our students’ growth in faith, spirituality and ethical decision-making.
 In our service learning program, students are challenged to live lives that include a genuine commitment to meeting the needs of others.
 Children participate in religious education, chapel and liturgical services.
 Sacramental preparation for First Holy Communion, First Reconciliation and Confirmation is provided for Catholic families.
 While we are not affiliated with a parish and are completely self-governing, we enjoy a cordial and mutually beneficial relationship with the Chicago Archdiocese.

 Even as we are strongly rooted in the Catholic tradition, we warmly welcome children of all faiths.
-In fact, 36% of our students come from families who are not Catholic and who represent a variety of religious backgrounds, both Christian and non-Christian.
+In fact, about 35% of our students come from families who are not Catholic and who represent a variety of religious backgrounds, both Christian and non-Christian.
 We work to build a true sense of community and to foster inter-religious acceptance and dialogue by educating our students to an understanding of and deep respect for the many religions of the world.